-While many factors can influence growth and development patterns, the existing transportation network has always been prominent in shaping Berks County.
-The same is true for the Northern Berks planning region.
-Over time, development has historically concentrated near major transportation facilities to take advantage of their accessibility.
-The amount of land area consumed by such a network is 2,340 acres or approximately 3.5% of the region's total land area.
+While many factors can influence growth and development patterns, the existing transportation network has always been prominent in shaping Berks County, as well as the Southern Berks planning region.
+Over time development has historically concentrated near major transportation facilities to take advantage of their accessibility.
+The amount of land area consumed by such a network is 1,910 acres or approximately 4.4% of the region's total land area.